JnyJny/meowmeow/README.md

-In this article I'll name some things and manage some complexity while writing a small C program that is loosely based on the structure I introduced discussing [another C program][1], but different in that it will do something.
+In this article I'll name some things and manage some complexity while writing a small C program that is loosely based on the structure I [discussed earlier][1], but different.
+This one will do something.
 Grab your favorite beverage, your favorite editor and compiler, crank up some tunes and let's write a mildly interesting C program together.

 ### Philosophy of A Good UNIX C Program